Dictionary » Negative Words » Emotional – Meaning, Definition, Synonyms and Antonyms

 Emotional – Meaning, Definition, Synonyms and Antonyms

-The word ‘Emotional’ (Adjective) describes a state or reaction involving strong feelings such as happiness, anger, sadness, fear, or love.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Emotional’ correctly in sentences.
+The word ‘Emotional’ (adjective) describes something involving strong feelings, such as happiness, anger, sadness, fear, or love.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life example sentences for using ‘emotional’ correctly.

 Emotional Explained in Depth

-A complete and detailed guide to the word Emotional including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word Emotional, including meaning, definition, examples, etymology, synonyms, and antonyms you can use in everyday writing and conversation.

 Meanings of Emotional

 ‘Emotional’ refers to anything related to emotions or feelings.
-It can describe people who express their emotions easily, situations that stir up strong feelings, or reactions based on sentiment rather than logic.
-Depending on context, it can be used positively (e.g., touching moments) or negatively (e.g., overreacting).
+It can describe people who express their emotions easily, situations that stir up strong feelings, or reactions based more on sentiment than logic.
+Depending on context, it can be used positively (e.g., a touching moment) or negatively (e.g., overreacting under stress).

 Definition